150 Dead As ‘Catastrophic’ Storm Floods Hit East Libya

 East Libyan authorities had “lost contact with nine soldiers during rescue operations”, Massoud said.

-He said the prime minister of the east-based government, Oussama Hamad, and the head of a rescue committee as well as other ministers had travelled to Derna to evaluate the extent of the damage.
+He said Hamad and the head of a rescue committee as well as other ministers had travelled to Derna to evaluate the extent of the damage.

 Hamad’s government — which in war-battered Libya rivals a UN-brokered, internationally recognised transitional administration in Tripoli — on Monday declared Derna a “disaster area”.